 from my foes, who were too strong for me, (Psalm 18:16-17 NIV).

-Yet even when we are adopted as His children by placing our faith in the blood of Jesus, He reminds us that He alone is God; and He alone continues to be worthy of our awe, reverence, respect, honor, and yes… our fear.
+Even when we have been adopted as His children by placing our faith in the blood of Jesus, He continues to remind us that He alone is God; He alone continues to be worthy of our awe, reverence, respect, honor, and yes… our fear.
 And in His grace, He Warns Us for Our Welfare, that we may follow Him in pursuit of all that pleases Him.

 …work out your salvation with fear and trembling; 13 for it is God who is at work in you, both to will and to work for His good pleasure, (Philippians 2:13-14).

 Oh, that we would turn from following anything other than Him.
-Let us commit to seek Him daily, believing He is faithful to fill us as we walk in the fear of the Lord to heed His Warnings for Our Welfare.
+Let us commit to seek Him daily with all that we are, believing He is faithful to fill us as we walk in the fear of the Lord and heed His Warnings for Our Welfare.

 that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man, 17 so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what is the breadth and length and height and depth, 19 and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God, (Ephesians 3:16-19).